Chaoskjell44/docs/src/setup/permissions.md

 * `Read Message History`
 * `Use Application Commands`

-> **Note:** Each permission and it's uses get explained in: [Permission Explained](../miscellaneous/permissions-explained.md)

 When using [Thread mode](../dashboard/settings/thread-mode.md) you will also need to give your Users the `Send messages in Threads` Permission in your Panel channel so that they can write in Tickets.

-You can now also run the new `/checkpermissions` command that will tell you which Permissions are missing and where.
+You can now also run the `/checkpermissions` command that will tell you which Permissions are missing and where.
 If you're not the owner of the server, now would be a good time to get the owner to designate you as an admin of Tickets so that you can use this command.
 You can do this by asking the owner to run the command `/addadmin @YourUsername` in a channel the bot can see.
 If successful, Tickets will show you a ✅.
+If you ran the `/checkpermissions` command and none are missing then you have succesfully completed this section of the setup.

+Now we can start configuring the rest of the Bot: [Bot Configuration](./configuration.md)

+> **Note:** You can find an explanation of each permission and it's uses in: [Permission Explained](../miscellaneous/permissions-explained.md)